 Websites are constantly changing as content is updated, edited, removed, which can make trying to meet and maintain Level AA feel like hitting a target from a moving vehicle.
 That’s why the team at Recite Me believes there is a huge market opportunity for a scanning solution that removes the complexity and promotes finding issues and fixing them on a consistent basis.
 After all, the ‘big-bang’ audit route might be great for those with deep pockets, but the results can still become somewhat diluted as time passes and web content changes.

-The Recite Me Accessibility Scanner is changing the way organisations address WCAG issues on their websites.
+The Recite Me Accessibility Checker is changing the way organisations address WCAG issues on their websites.
 Whether your organisation is a private company, public body, or charity, our goal is to simplify the process of fixing non-compliant components and provide you with the expert knowledge you need to continue your website accessibility journey and help you succeed in your organisational goals.

-Introducing the Recite Me Scanner
+Introducing the Recite Me Accessibility Checker

-The Recite Me Scanner audits both back-end and front-end web development processes by running 390 separate compliance scans in line with WCAG 2.1 and breaking down the issues you should be working to fix, track, and share.
+The Recite Me Checker audits both back-end and front-end web development processes by running 390 separate compliance scans in line with WCAG 2.1 and breaking down the issues you should be working to fix, track, and share.

 Your accessibility journey starts here with a scan of your website covering WCAG 2.1 success criteria encompassing: